jmwohl/Openframe-JSClientDocs/source/index.html.md

 # Libraries

-Thanks to our great community, we have language bindings for Ruby, Python, PHP, Perl, Node.js and Clojure.
+Thanks to the wonderful open-source community, we have language bindings for several languages and platforms.

 Basic examples for various languages are provided here.
 Please make sure to check out the full documentation for the individual libraries (linked below).